 The exhibition showed contemporary craft in the context of organisational innovation and explored potential insights from creative processes and approaches of artistic practices.
 It presented eight renowned artists, whose individual methods and exceptional approaches trigger new thinking and make fundamental principles of innovation tangible: Michal Fargo, Stewart Hearn, Emmanuel Heringer, Susanne Holzinger, Cecil Kemperink, Richard McVetis, Laurenz Stockner, and Peter Vogel.

-Exerpt exhibition text: Creative thinking, thus the ability to generate ideas and solve complex problems, is generally considered a fundamental driver of innovation.
+Excerpt exhibition text: Creative thinking, thus the ability to generate ideas and solve complex problems, is generally considered a fundamental driver of innovation.
 Research shows that creativity needs emotional frameworks and inspirational environments that encourage motivation and openness to change and facilitate the development of a creative attitude.

 In this context, aesthetic and sensory factors, as well as symbolic qualities, play an important role.
-The engagement with contemporary craft, its experimental approaches, its deeply humanistic values and its focus on quality and sustainability offers here a unique proposition – especially in times of increasing anonymisation and standardisation caused by digital change.
+The engagement with contemporary craft, its experimental approaches, its deeply humanistic values and its focus on quality and sustainability offer here a unique proposition – especially in times of increasing anonymisation and standardisation caused by digital change.

 EDITORIAL PRACTICE